Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac.md

 <img width="995" alt="Picture3" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/5566327a-12a6-4c65-a280-a645de45a5a5">

-## <ins>Downstream options<ins>
-Once the IDBac_split_MALDI workflow is completed, you will be provided with two options:
+## <ins>4) Choose what you would like to do next:<ins>

-   a) **IDBac Analyisis:** Analyze spectra within your dataset indepedently, or by comparing against the IDBac database (See below for full analysis options).
+   a) **IDBac Analysis:** Analyze spectra within your dataset indepedently, or compare against the IDBac protein database (See "Analysis options" below).

-   b) **IDBac Database Deposition:** Deposit metadata and spectra of genetically verified isolates into the IDBac database.
+   b) **IDBac Protein Database Deposition:** Deposit metadata and spectra of genetically verified isolates into the IDBac database.

  <img width="992" alt="Picture4" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/438b762a-07d1-4dee-bd19-e7dd231bfb92">

-## <ins>IDBac Analysis
+## <ins> a) IDBac Analysis

-**<ins>Workflow submission:** Select [idbac_analysis_workflow](https://gnps2.org/workflowinput?workflowname=idbac_analysis_workflow) and reference the following image for submission instructions.
+**<ins>Submit workflow:** Select [idbac_analysis_workflow](https://gnps2.org/workflowinput?workflowname=idbac_analysis_workflow) and reference the following image for submission instructions.

 <img width="994" alt="Analysis submission2" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/f99ab189-0686-4415-b848-bf4da0d8fd7e">

 **<ins>Analysis options:** Once the idbac_analysis_workflow is complete, you have the ability to analyze your data through:

-   a) Vizualize dendrogram: View a dendrogram of your isolates (excluding database seeds).
+   i) Vizualize protein dendrogram: View a dendrogram of your isolates (excluding database seeds).

-   b) Visualize with Metadata: If you selected a metadata colum to display, it will appear within the dendrogram here.
+   ii) Visualize with Metadata: If you selected a metadata colum to display, it will appear within the dendrogram here.

-   c) Spectra summary: This option allows you to compare mirror plots of your spectra.
+   iii) Spectra summary: This option allows you to compare mirror plots of your spectra.

-   d) Dendrogram similarity: You may view similarity scores between your isolates based onthe similarity metric you chose in the analysis workflow submission.
+   iv) Dendrogram similarity: You may view similarity scores between your isolates based onthe similarity metric you chose in the analysis workflow submission.

-   e) Database Search Summary: Here you can identify which database seeds your isolates matched with, based on similairty scores.
+   v) Database Search Summary: Here you can identify which database seeds your isolates matched with, based on similairty scores.

 <img width="992" alt="Picture5" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/5c514131-2f8f-4e32-b351-9edc33e2e467">

-## IDBac Database Deposition
+## b) IDBac Database Deposition

 **<ins>Workflow submission:** Select [idbacdeposition_workflow](https://gnps2.org/workflowinput?workflowname=idbacdeposition_workflow) and reference the following image for deposition instructions.